protCAD/protcad/README.md

 Publications to date on protCAD's methods and implementaions are:

--Computational Methods and their Applications for de novo Functional Protein Design and Membrane Protein Solubilization, Summa CM Thesis 2002
+-Computational Methods and their Applications for de novo Functional Protein Design and Memebrane Protein Solubilization, Summa CM Thesis 2002

 -Empirical estimation of local dielectric constants: Toward atomistic design of collagen mimetic peptides, Biopolymers - Peptide Science.
 Pike & Nanda 2015; 104(4): 360-70.

-Computational design of a sensitive, selective phase-changing sensor protein for the VX nerve agent.
-Science Advances McCann & Pike et al.
+-Computational design of a sensitive, selective phase-changing sensor protein for the VX nerve agent.
-6 Jul 2022 Vol 8, Issue 27
+ Science Advances McCann & Pike et al. 6 Jul 2022 Vol 8, Issue 27

  Installation